Skip to main content

 Half-monthly (on the 15th and last day of every month)

-Accruing half-monthly would mean the employee earns time off twice a month.
-Once on the 15th, and once on the last day of the month.
-This results in 24 accrual periods per year.
+Half‑monthly accrual means the employee earns time off twice a month, once on the 15th and once on the last day of the month.
+This creates 24 accrual periods each year.

 What this means for the employee